 2. I’m thinking of you.
 Sometimes grief can come in waves.
 Letting someone know you are thinking of them as they are healing can be helpful.

-What not to say
+What to avoid saying

 1. Everything happens for a reason.
 While this is a common phrase loved ones use to show support, this can minimize the pain a couple experiences while searching for a reason why this happened to them.